 Our Harold doesn’t beat his girls very often.
 Works them seven days a week at a couple of sleaze-ball motels on Paseo.
 But keeps them fed, decently dressed.

-The problem with Harold, and there’s one problem or another with every pimp, is that he likes his girls to be young.
-He’s the go-to procurer for kiddy-fuckers.
+The problem with Harold, and there’s one problem or another with every pimp, is that he likes his girls to be young or young looking.
+He’s the go-to procurer for what we call kiddy-fuckers.

 But the pimp in the nearby Bloods neighborhood is just as bad.
 Maybe worse.
 Ramone.
 His girls, and a few boys too, are punching bags.
 They may get fucked sometimes too, but mainly they’re bottoms for the sadists.